sushwanth/vm_manager/readme.txt

 LIBRARIES:
 =========
-Following is the list of the libraries that have been used in developing the Application and writing its unit tests: json		threading 		uuid		random time 		mysql.connector		flask		sqlite3 unittest	concurrent.futures
+Following is the list of the libraries that have been used in developing the Application and writing the unit tests: json		threading 		uuid		random time 		mysql.connector		flask		sqlite3 unittest	concurrent.futures